GensaGames/AOSP-Session-Practical-3/README.md

 git apply 0001-GL-Stub-Added-local-stub-vendor-changes.patch
 ```

 7. In order to apply changes in this case (of high level application changes or Android framework) we don't need to make complete rebuild.
-First of all launch board, and run next commands.
+To start with, launch board and run next commands.

 ```
 adb root && adb remount